paulipa/sico-wiki/tools/buyback.md

 {.is-danger}

 #### Page 4/4
 This page shows you the summary of the contract and the price to create it.
 All contracts will cost 10 000 isk to set up in EVE.
-After you are pleased with the confirm page press Finish and your contract will be created.
+After you are pleased with the confirm page press 'Finish' and your contract will be created.

 ## After making the contract
 Once the contract has been created all you need to do is wait for the money to pop in your wallet.
 Contracts will be accepted as soon as possible.